Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte I - Vers les Brumes/Arc C - A travers la vallée.md

 The inn's most recent shipment of wine is slightly late, but has not been sufficiently delayed as to make Urwin alarmed.
 As such, he does not ask the players to investigate the Wizard of Wines at this point.
 (This quest will not become available until the players reach level 5.
 See [[Arc J - The Stolen Gem]] for more information.)

-If the players order food or wine in the taproom, [[Non-Player Characters#Danika Dorakova|Danika]] offers to seat them at the long table at the south end of the taproom and promises that they'll be served shortly.
+If the players order food or wine in the taproom, [[Personnages Non-Joueurs#Danika Dorakova|Danika]] offers to seat them at the long table at the south end of the taproom and promises that they'll be served shortly.
 (See **Map 5.2: Blue Water Inn**.)
 ### The Ringmaster's Tale
 If any of the players approach Rictavio's table, Nikolai and Karl Wachter urge them to have a seat.
 "He's about to tell a story," Nikolai whispers loudly.
 (Szoldar Szoldarovich, the wolf hunter, has turned his chair away from the bar to listen in.)